• Skip to primary navigation

 What can I make with leftover ingredients?

-• (fish) Swap it out for salmon for any of these recipes: Bake more in Parchment Paper, with this Summer Salad on top, or Mustard Sheetpan Fish
+• Fish: Easy Instant Pot Fish.
+Swap it out for salmon for any of these recipes: Parchment Paper, or Maple Mustard Sheetpan Fish

-• (limes + cilantro) Coconut Green Lentil Curry & 3 Ingredient Guacamole.
+• Limes + cilantro: Coconut Green Lentil Curry Refried Bean Tacos, & 3 Ingredient Guacamole.

 Did you make these fish tacos with white sauce?
 Leave me a comment & rating to share how they turned out!